whitneyburton/portfolios/amy-kintner-Mod3_portfolio.markdown

 * [GitHub URL](https://github.com/turingschool/gear-up/blob/master/automation.markdown)

 This is a serious topic, and I'm super glad we covered it.
 It's not something that I've actually spent a tremendous amount of time thinking about, though the discussion we had in class certainly piqued my interest.
-In general, I'm of the mind that increased automation is not the best choice because it will certainly - and has already - take away jobs, and the jobs it will take away first are the ones that presenlty belong to the lower-income classes around the world, and they're the most likely to suffer the most and NOT be able to quickly rebound if those jobs disappear.
+In general, I'm of the mind that increased automation is not the best choice because it will certainly - and has already - take away jobs, and the jobs it will take away first are the ones that presently belong to the lower-income classes around the world, and they're the most likely to suffer the most and NOT be able to quickly rebound if those jobs disappear.
 Our group immediately jumped into discussion of Universal Basic Income as a bandaid, and we had some robust arguments about the issue, including: where will the money come from? how will it motivate people? what will it motivate people to do? who server to benefit the most from it and why?
-And I'm going to save more of this discusion for the next bit because we jumped straight into the heart of the matter in the next gear up.
+And I'm going to save more of this discussion for the next bit because we jumped straight into the heart of the matter in the next gear up.

 #### Universal Basic Income

 * [GitHub URL](https://github.com/turingschool/gear-up/blob/master/universal_basic_income.markdown)

 ALRIGHT, UBI.
 Socialism.
 Star Trek, here we come.
+So a significant part of my doctoral dissertation was about the impacts and trends in utopian (and dystopian) fiction in the 20th century and beyond, and rest assured that the issue of money is a big - perhaps an overwhelmingly important - issue for almost every major literary work in the genre.
+Without going too deep into that rabbit hole, I think that something akin to Universal Basic Income would alleviate some problems worldwide, though I do think it would eventually cause other problems to arise.
+Income disparity, while it might get a bit better, would not disappear (and will not disappear until money is entirely abolished).
+More immediately, however, is my concern about the fact that UBI, coupled with the lack of jobs that increasing automation will create, might leave a large and vulnerable part of the world population without much to do.
+Some might argue that those people could choose to better themselves with learning trades, crafts, etc in their newfound free time, but I think it's naive to assume that that would universally be the case; in reality, I think a lot of people would be left unfulfilled and without anything obvious to work towards.
+That, in turn, could breed resentment, discontent, and perhaps eventually new forms of class warfare, which isn't a nice note on which to end my portfolio...suffice to say that the issue of UBI is just as complex as the issue of increasing automation.
+I do hope that tech leaders around the world begin to give proper attention to both issues and consider the ideas and opinions of a variety of sources, including and perhaps especially those outside their own legions who continue to barrel forward, convinced they're working on saving the world.

 ## E: Feedback and Community Participation